joao-viterbo-vieira/AI-Freecell/README.md

 ## LLM Performance Analysis

-- `FreeCell_Solver_Prompt.txt` - Contains the prompt used for the LLMs, incorporating best practices of prompt engineering, including the goal, input format, return format, context dump, and rules.
+- `LLMs_tests/FreeCell_Solver_Prompt.txt` - Contains the prompt used for the LLMs, incorporating best practices of prompt engineering, including the goal, input format, return format, context dump, and rules.

-- `results_LLMs.txt` - Contains the raw output from each model's solution attempt, including timing information
+- `LLMs_tests/results_LLMs.txt` - Contains the raw output from each model's solution attempt, including timing information

 ### The Puzzle